-According to the National Oceanic and Atmospheric Administration (NOAA), severe weather caused nearly 90 billion dollars in damage in 2017.
-The three leading causes of this enormous amount of damage were floods, hurricanes, and hail.
+According to the National Oceanic and Atmospheric Administration (NOAA), severe weather caused nearly 41 billion dollars in damage in 2018.
+The three leading causes of this enormous amount of damage were hurricanes, floods, and hail.
 Other causes of weather-related damage include extreme cold and high winds.

 While storms cause billions of dollars of damage to property throughout the United States each year, sometimes property owners and unscrupulous contractors allege storm damage as an easy way of passing off the cost of repairs to another party.
 At other times storms can bring out flaws in the design and construction of a facility.

 VMAR engineers thoroughly analyze and document the alleged storm damage.
 We then examine the damage to determine if it is consistent with the damage pattern seen from that type of storm (e.g., rain, wind, hail, snow, lightning).
 We also examine the damage area for compliance with applicable building codes and for evidence of poor workmanship, improper design, or age-related wear that could have affected the structural integrity of the building.